 The Audit Committee meets a minimum of four times a year.
 It reviews the quarterly and annual financial statements, the effectiveness of the system of internal control (including the arrangement for the Company's employees to raise concerns in confidence about financial inappropriateness) and recommends the appointment and removal of the external auditors.
 It monitors the adequacy of internal accounting practices and addresses all issues raised and recommendations made by the external auditors.
 It pre-approves on an annual basis, the audit and non-audit services provided to the Company by its external auditors.
 Such annual pre-approval is given with respect to particular services.
-The Audit Committee, on a case by case basis, may approve additional services not covered by the annual pre-approval, as the need for such services arises.
-The Audit Committee reviews all services which are provided by the external auditors regularly to review the independence and objectivity of the external auditors taking into consideration relevant professional and regulatory requirements so that these are not impaired by the provisions of permissible non-audit services.
+The Audit Committee, on a case by case basis, may approve additional services which are provided by the external auditors regularly to review the independence and objectivity of the external auditors taking into consideration relevant professional and regulatory requirements so that these are not impaired by the provisions of permissible non-audit services.
 The Chief Financial Officer, the Head of Internal Audit, the General Counsel and the external auditors normally attend all meetings of the Audit Committee and have direct access to the Committee Chairman at all times.